shopware/frontends/apps/docs/src/index.md

 ### Template / UI

 You can decide to start from scratch and use no template at all, but we recommend looking at our [Templates](./getting-started/templates.md) which are based on **Nuxt.js** and **Tailwind CSS**.

-## Limitations

-Shopware Frontends is a framework and not a ready-to-use product.
-Even it the store template looks like a proper store, it's not an off-the-shelf solution.

-In contrast to Shopware's Twig Storefront, Shopware Frontends is not compatible with any apps, themes or plugins.
-If you want to use third party extensions, you need to ensure that they come with useful Store API endpoints and implement the frontend logic and UI yourself.

-We recommend having profound knowledge of Vue.js or another reactive Javascript framework and experience with headless frontend architecture when you plan to implement a project with Shopware Frontends.

 ---